penberg/betelgeuse/README.md

   Completion-based I/O for Rust.
 No runtime, no hidden tasks.
 </p>

-## Motivation
+## 💡 Why

-Asynchronous I/O in Rust is supported with with futures using the `async` and `await` keywords, which are easy to use and backed by a large ecosystem, including [Tokio](https://tokio.rs/).
-However, the model has problems that matter under load [[1]](#references):
+Asynchronous I/O is a must for modern servers: blocking a thread per operation does not scale because it cannot leverage the parallelism of storage and network devices.
+In Rust, that usually means using futures with `async` and `await`, backed by a large ecosystem including [Tokio](https://tokio.rs/).
+However, the futures model has problems that matter for high-performance servers under load [[2]](#references):

-- A CPU-heavy section stalls the cooperative executor.
+The model is designed for multi-threading, which can itself hinder high performance due to synchronization.
-- `tokio::spawn()` accepts any amount of work until queues grow past OOM.
+You can spawn any amount of work by default until queues grow beyond memory limits.
-- Work-stealing migrates state machines between cores and pays the cache-miss tax.
-- The programmer ends up as the human in the loop scheduler.
+Work-stealing moves computation between cores, resulting in CPU cache misses.

-Betelgeuse takes a different direction for asynchronous I/O. A single thread loops forever, calling `step()` on two objects: the server and the I/O loop.
-Completions are owned by the caller, state transitions happen in one place, and nothing advances unless something explicitly asks it to.
-No waker, no executor, no hidden tasks.
+Betelgeuse takes a different direction for asynchronous I/O, inspired by [TigerBeetle](https://github.com/tigerbeetle/tigerbeetle).
+A single thread loops forever, calling `step()` on two objects: the server and the I/O loop.
+The caller owns completions; state transitions happen in one place, and nothing advances unless explicitly asked to—no waker, no executor, no hidden tasks.
+Modern I/O devices are fast enough that CPU-side abstractions and kernel overhead can become the bottleneck, so Betelgeuse aims to keep that path direct and eliminate as much overhead as possible [[1]](#references).

-Deterministic simulation testing falls out for free.
+The I/O model also works well with deterministic simulation testing.
 Once nothing runs on its own, a simulation backend can drive the same server binary under controlled time, I/O ordering, and fault injection — without changing a line of application code.

-## Scope
+## 🎯 Scope

 Betelgeuse is deliberately small.
 It is not a runtime, not a framework, and not an async ecosystem.